erayd/spique/README.md

 var myValue = s.pop();
 ```
 Return the value at the end of the queue, and remove it from the queue.
 If the
-queue is empty, then this method will throw an error.
+queue is empty, then this method will return undefined.

 ### .peek()
 ```javascript
 var myValue = s.peek();
 ```
 Return the value at the end of the queue.
 The value is not removed.
 If the queue
-is empty, then this method will throw an error.
+is empty, then this method will return undefined.

 ### .peekStart()
 ```javascript
 var myValue = s.peekStart();
 ```
 Return the value at the head of the queue.
 The value is not removed.
 If the queue
-is empty, then this method will throw an error.
+is empty, then this method will return undefined.

 ### Properties
 #### .length